-What are the penalties for a data owner or processor for failure to make or maintain an entry on the register?
+What are the penalties for a PII owner or processor of PII for failure to make or maintain an entry on the register?

 26 Refusal of registration

 On what grounds may the supervisory authority refuse to allow an entry on the register?